Go to our other sites

 What can I expect after making a complaint?

 A member of the Customer Service Management Team will acknowledge your complaint within 2 working days.
-All complaints received by Cambridge are assessed by a senior manager.
+All complaints received by Cambridge are investigated by a senior manager.
 We endeavour to respond to all complaints within 10 working days.
-However, some complaints may require a longer investigation period (20 working days).
-You will be notified in the initial acknowledgement which time frame your complaint falls into and our response time.
-Your complaint will then be passed to the appropriate senior manager/managers for full investigation.
+Some complaints, due to their complexity, may require a longer investigation period.
+We will keep you informed where this is the case.

 If you are not happy with the way that your complaint has been investigated you can ask for your complaint to be escalated to the relevant Director for a review of the investigation process.
 A request for escalation to Director-level is the final available step in our complaints procedure and our response to that request is final.